mnot/I-D/rfc5988bis/draft.md

 be serialised unless the application using link relations specifically allows them.

+### Registering New Link Relation Types {#procedure}

+Relation types are registered on the advice of a Designated Expert (appointed by the IESG or their delegate), with a Specification Required (using terminology from {{RFC5226}}).

+The requirements for registered relation types are described in {{registered-relation-types}}.

+Registration requests consist of the completed registration template below, typically published in an RFC or Open Standard (in the sense described by {{RFC2026}}, Section 7).
+However, to allow for the allocation of values prior to publication, the Designated Expert may approve registration once they are satisfied that a specification will be published.

+Note that relation types can be registered by third parties, if the Designated Expert determines that an unregistered relation type is widely deployed and not likely to be registered in a timely manner.

+The registration template is:

+* Relation Name:
+* Description:
+* Reference:
+* Notes: [optional]

+Registration requests should be sent to the link-relations@ietf.org mailing list, marked clearly in the subject line (e.g., "NEW RELATION - example" to register an "example" relation type).

+Within at most 14 days of the request, the Designated Expert(s) will either approve or deny the registration request, communicating this decision to the review list and IANA.
+Denials should include an explanation and, if applicable, suggestions as to how to make the request successful.

+Decisions (or lack thereof) made by the Designated Expert can be first appealed to Application Area Directors (contactable using app-ads@tools.ietf.org email address or directly by looking up their email addresses on http://www.iesg.org/ website) and, if the appellant is not satisfied with the response, to the full IESG (using the iesg@iesg.org mailing list).

+IANA should only accept registry updates from the Designated Expert(s), and should direct all requests for registration to the review mailing list.

 ## Extension Relation Types

 Applications that don't wish to register a relation type can use an extension relation type, which